marywebby/movies-mini-project/README.md

 1. Fork the repository.
 2. Set up codespaces, or vscode.
 3. run `gem install 'sinatra'` in the command line.
-4. run `ruby app.rb` in the command line to deploy the website.
+4. run `ruby app.rb` in the command line to deploy the website

 ## **_Additional Information_**
 Optionally, to use `ActiveRecord` for database operations, add to the `app.rb`: